 The iPhone 12 is perfectly solid for battery life, but not excellent.
 With light use you can make it through two days – with typical lockdown use, expect to recharge it every night.
 If you use 5G regularly, that will also bring things down a little.

 The gist is: the battery life is fine.
 It's just not an advance, and it's pretty average compared to similarly priced phones.

 One small note about power: Apple doesn't officially include any word on reverse wireless charging, which many phone do these days.
 I don't mind that – it's a nice feature, but I've never personally found myself in need of it, even as someone who travels for work for days at a time (or, at least, used to).
 However, some people think they've uncovered that reverse charging may be included but hidden, ready for some future accessory – we'll see.

 iPhone 12 review: verdict

-The iPhone 12 is the iPhone most people should get right now – it gives you a stunning new design, a fantastic new screen compared to the iPhone 11, excellent cameras with a few new tricks, plus 5G and the world's fastest phone processor for future-proofing.
+The iPhone 12 is still an iPhone many people could buy and really enjoy right now – it gives you a stunning design, a fantastic new screen compared to the earlier iPhone 11, excellent cameras with a few new tricks, plus 5G and a decent processor.

 The cost was the only real stumbling block at launch – but as the iPhone 13 has since launched, the iPhone 12's appeal is almost higher now, as you can find it for an even better purchase price.